30 - Be a good son, daughter, sibling . . .

 - Help them with chores around the house - Maintaining a house is a lot of work.
 Help your parents as much as you can.

 - Enjoy family meals together - The families who have the strongest ties eat together, often.
+Eat as many meals as you can together, sitting down at the kitchen or dining room table.
+The best conversations happen here.

 - Honor family traditions - Participate in your families traditions.
 Not only will they appreciate you, you will develop a greater sense of connection with your family.

-- Learn their history and story of their lives, for future generations - So many people only have a faint idea of their parents history and lives.
+- Learn their history and story of their lives, for future generations - So many people only have a vague idea of their parents history and lives.
 Make sure you take time to understand your parents history.
 See life goal to document your life story for your children.
 Ensure you include your parents life story too.

 - Travel together and enjoy their company - Don't just travel with your friends, travel with your parents too.
 They will appreciate it more than you know.
 See travel goals for ideas.

 - Involve them in your children’s lives - When you have your own children, ensure that your parents have plenty of opportunities to be present with their grand children.
+Invite them to your children's special events, whether school related or around their unique interests.

 - Support them in their senior years with health and financial needs - In the latter years of life, the needs of your parents will increase, whether associated with their health or their financial needs.
 Support them as much as you can.